robertsisaacp/community_board_meeting/README.md

-# NYC Community Board Meeting Transcripts
+# NYC Community Board Meeting Minutes -NLP & Civic Tech

-Source for obtaining the transcript from a Community Board meeting.
+<i>A public written record of meeting transcript and summary</i>

+Sarah Sachs and Brandon Pachucua

+This project seeks to create a tool for the community to stay informed about their local Community Board meetings.

 Currently this script will import the Youtube recorded transcript from a Community Board meeting and summarize the meeting into a short summary.